Two women sitting and talking with hand gestures, in a bright room with sunlight streaming in through large windows.

 A few more tips:

 • Broca is designed for a conversation between 2 people.
-You’ll need a partner or friend to speak their side of the conversation.
+It works by listening to what you say.

 • Adding a bio helps Broca personalize the suggestions on the cards.